Ethan-Hetrick/FastANI/README.md

 $ ./fastANI -q [QUERY_GENOME] -r [REFERENCE_GENOME] -o [OUTPUT_FILE]
 ```

 Here QUERY\_GENOME and REFERENCE\_GENOME are the query genome assemblies in fasta or multi-fasta format.
-A gzip'd compressed fasta file is also acceptable.
+Gzip'd compressed fasta files are also acceptable.

 * **One to Many.** Compute ANI between single query genome and multiple reference genomes: